 Dutch contract law is mainly found in the Dutch Civil Code.
 It forms an integral part of the general law of obligations.
-Under Dutch law an agreement between two or more parties (whether oral or in writing) creates in each party a duty to do or not do something, and the right to performance of the other party’s duty or a remedy for a breach.
+Under Dutch law an agreement (whether oral or in writing) between two or more parties creates in each party a duty to do or not do something, and the right to performance of the other party’s duty or a remedy for a breach.

-This Dutch-law website also sheds light on some of the fundamental principles of Dutch civil law, for example the obligation of reasonableness and good faith that also permeates contract law in the Netherlands.
+This website also sheds light on some of the fundamental principles of Dutch civil law, for example the obligation of reasonableness and good faith that also permeates contract law in the Netherlands.

 The editor-in-chief of this website is an expert lawyer in the Netherlands, who used to be a founding partner of a Dutch law firm and who has rendered legal services in Amsterdam for 35 years.
 He leads a team of editors, endeavouring to highlight some of the unique aspects of Dutch commercial law that may be surprising for business people and lawyers coming from other countries.

 This website about Dutch law is presented entirely in English, and is intended to be a unique and useful source of information in English about Dutch law that may otherwise be difficult to find.